appsmithorg/appsmith-docs/website/docs/reference/widgets/tree-select.md

 # Treeselect

-This document explains how to use a Treeselect widget, which enables users to select a single option from a list of pre-determined options organized in a hierarchical structure.
+This page explains how to use a Treeselect widget, which allows users to select a single option from a hierarchical list of options.

 <VideoEmbed host="youtube" videoId="vSqpSssJdws" title="Using Treeselect Widget" caption="Using Treeselect Widget"/>

-## Display options manually
+## Display static options

-You can use the **Options** property to manually display options in a Treeselect widget.
-The Options property is used to specify the available options for the user to choose from.
-It allows you to set both the label and value for each item in the dropdown list.
+To display static options in a Treeselect widget, you can use the **Options** property.

 To display data, options must be specified as an array of objects.
 Each object represents an option and must include a `label` and a `value`.
 If the option has **child** options, the object must also include a `children array` containing the child options in the same format.